matthw/matthw.github.io/content/posts/2022/reversing-firmwares-from-fs-and-bdcom-switches/index.md

 ## 5.2 web.wrp

-Since all strings references are correct, if we search for ``web.wrp`` we see it's only references in a single function.
+Since all strings references are correct, if we search for ``web.wrp`` we see it's only referenced in a single function.
 Doesn't take much work from here to figure the password for the rar file is ``bdcom312``

 ![rar_password.jpg](rar_password.jpg)